brianfdo/mnist-digit-recognizer/README.md

 # mnist_digit_recognizer

-By using the K-Nearest Neighbors classification method, I determine the number value of the handwritten digit.
+By using the K-Nearest Neighbors classification method and a convolution neural network, I determine the number value of every handwritten digit in a dataset.